-Ford Motor Company, like almost all OEMs, has defined its own specific, individual requirements for Suppliers in the Automotive industry.
+Ford Motor Company, like almost all OEMs, has defined its own specific, individual requirements CSR for Suppliers in the Automotive industry.
 What makes them different?
 Why should you participate in this training in order to understand them and implement them correctly?

 There are several answers and, importantly, each of them is correct.
-Ford Customer Requirements are one of the widest, most extensive in the Automotive industry.
+Ford CSR are one of the widest, most extensive in the Automotive industry.
 Ford regulates each of the production phases with its specific requirements – from the design development phase, through serial production, to field issues management which is currently starting to be highlighted based on fact that in IATF there are several requirements related to this area.

 With its requirements, Ford CSR covers not only quality issues, but also software, logistics and engineering.
 In addition, meeting most of Ford’s requirements determines Suppliers to correctly report or archive them.